fparma/fpz/README.md

 ### How to spawn hordes
 Same thing, put down a trigger but this time you can choose the activation type, either when some variable is set or some more complex condition.
-Any player present works aswell ofc.

 In the activation you enter

 `[thisTrigger, <AMOUNT>] call fpz_api_fnc_spawnHorde;`

 Horde will spawn randomly throughout the trigger.
-It doesn't have to be a trigger but it's recommended for that reason
+The first parameter is where to spawn, it can be another trigger or a position.
+E.g
+`[someOtherTrigger, <AMOUNT>] call fpz_api_fnc_spawnHorde;`

 Additionally, there's two more parameters: